Common Tansy

 Mechanical

-Small infestations can be hand-pulled, but we recommend wearing gloves and protective clothing, as Common Tansy can cause skin irritation.
+Small infestations can be hand-pulled, but we recommend wearing gloves and protective clothing, as common tansy can cause skin irritation.

 Mowing is not an effective control method, as the plant will respond with an increase in vegetative growth.
 However, mowing sites very low to the ground early in the season (before July) can prevent seed production.